DePuy Synthes Elbow Replacement

 The DePuy Synthes Radial Head Prosthesis System is designed to replace the arm’s natural radial head.
 This is the knobby end of the radius, the bone on the thumb side of the lower arm.
 The device consists of a head that replaces the natural radial head and a stem that is inserted into the radius.

 By late 2016, DePuy had received numerous reports that the stems of these devices had loosened in several patients.
 DePuy removed the system from the global market in December 2016, recalling 50,311 devices that had been distributed.
 But the company could not determine what exactly caused the problem.

-“[W]e believe the cause to be multifactorial (including possible product characteristics, operative and patient factors),” DePuy said in its global market removal letter.
+“[W]e believe the cause to be multifactorial (including possible product characteristics, operative and patient factors),” DePuy said in its urgent medical device field safety notice.

-The U.S. Food and Drug Administration (FDA) classified DePuy’s action as a Class 2 Device Recall, which the agency defines as “A situation where a product may cause a temporary health problem, or one that can be corrected.
-But it also includes situations in which a device could potentially cause serious health problems or death.”
+The U.S. Food and Drug Administration classified DePuy’s action as a Class 2 Device Recall, the FDA’s second most serious level.
+It means a device could cause a temporary health problem, or one that can be corrected.
+But it also includes situations in which a device could potentially cause serious health problems or death in rare cases.

 The artificial elbow joint is used to replace the natural radial head if it becomes fractured beyond the point of repair.
 The American Academy of Orthopaedic Surgeons estimates radial head fractures happen in about 20 percent of all acute elbow injuries and in many elbow dislocations.

-People with certain degenerative conditions such as arthritis or other conditions that have advanced to serious levels and that do not respond to other treatments may be candidates for this type of device.
+People with certain advanced degenerative conditions, such as severe arthritis, or other conditions that do not respond to other treatments may be candidates for this type of device.

 The DePuy Synthes Radial Head Prosthesis System is also indicated for revision surgery to replace previous elbow implants that have to be removed and replaced due to wear or medical complications.